st-user/ojm-drone-remote/README.md

 ### ojm-drone-local

-**NOTE**: If you set the environment variable 'USE_DRONE' to 'True' in `.env` of 'ojm-drone-local', make sure that your PC on which 'ojm-drone-local' app runs successfully connects to Tello EDU by Wi-Fi.
+**NOTE**: If you set the environment variable `USE_DRONE` to `True` in `.env` of 'ojm-drone-local', make sure that your PC on which 'ojm-drone-local' app runs successfully connects to Tello EDU by Wi-Fi.

 Open the terminal different from the one that you run `node app.js` above, move to the project's root directory and run: